COURT OF APPEALS ORDERED TO RECONSIDER GRANTING MANDAMUS IN MED-MAL SUIT IN LIGHT OF

 monitoring Favela, decided he needed a left heart catheterization, possible angioplasty, and possible stent

-products.
-Several hours after surgery, Dr. Ramirez discovered a large hematoma on Favela’s left groin.
-Blood
+blood products.
+Several hours after surgery, Dr. Ramirez discovered a large hematoma on Favela’s left

-was withheld in accordance with Favela’s wishes and he died seven hours later due to internal bleeding.
-His
+groin.
+Blood was withheld in accordance with Favela’s wishes and he died seven hours later due to internal

-Dr. Mandeep Dhadly, Jenny Beerman, R.N., and Sherri Ozawa, R.N. supporting their claim.
+by Dr. Mandeep Dhadly, Jenny Beerman, R.N., and Sherri Ozawa, R.N. supporting their claim.
 Tex.
 Rev. Civ.
-Stat.

 The court of appeals, by memorandum opinion, denied mandamus relief “because an appellate remedy by